 Louis Langrée: The Art of Balance

-While this year's expanded Mostly Mozart Festival includes international productions of dance, theater, and music, the core of the festival remains the Mostly Mozart Festival Orchestra, under the leadership of Renée and Robert Belfer Music Director Louis Langrée.
-Before their season gets under way, we asked Langrée to tell us why the Mostly Mozart Festival, and its resident orchestra, hold such a special place in his heart.
+While the Mostly Mozart Festival includes international productions of dance, theater, and music, the core of the festival remains the Mostly Mozart Festival Orchestra, under the leadership of Renée and Robert Belfer Music Director Louis Langrée.
+Before their season gets under way, Langrée explains why the Mostly Mozart Festival, and its resident orchestra, hold such a special place in his heart.

 New York City in the summer for me is completely linked to Lincoln Center, to this wonderful festival, and to being here with my family for six weeks and sharing the joy of the city, and the joy of music-making.